-The past 2 years will be remembered as two of the most politically turbulent years in a generation.
-So what can we expect short term and what preparations should you make to keep your business supported and growing?
+The past few years will be remembered as some of the most politically turbulent years in a generation.
+So, what preparations should you make to keep your business supported and growing?

-Looking forward any UK GDP growth during 2017 will very much depend on the above outcomes and then when and how we push forward with BREXIT negotiations.
+Looking forward, any UK GDP growth during 2019/20 will very much depend on the what happens with the rumoured general election and ongoing Brexit saga.

 If you haven’t done so already, ensure you take some time to fully understand how these events effect your customers, their customer’s and also your own business costs and net effect on sales.
 Also review the impact of your personal situation such as pensions and investments and understand threats and opportunities.

 Purchase of big ticket items may and will be delayed.
 Recruitment plans within larger organisations will be stalled.
 Imported products, oil based products and raw material prices are 10 – 12% higher than 6 months ago.
-If concerned or you envisage a risk to your business, please seek professional advice and don’t do anything radical unless you are professionally advised to.
+If concerned or you envisage a risk to your business, please seek professional advice.
+Don’t do anything radical unless you are professionally advised to.
 I would also advise that you get more than one professional opinion.

 2. Don’t just focus on the negatives as there will be positives too